pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Simulated Data

 \subsection{Additional Experimental Data Preprocessing Details}

-Read quality was assessed using FASTQC v0.12.1 and multiqc v1.24.1 \cite{simon2010fastqc,ewels2016multiqc}.
-Raw reads were subsequently adapter- and quality-trimmed using fastp v0.23.4 with the following quality filtration parameters: \texttt{----trim\_poly\_x} \texttt{----length\_required 30}.
-Biallelic variants were subsequently filtered for a minimum read depth (FORMAT/DP) of 10, a minimum primary and alternate allele mapping quality of 20 (INFO/MQM and INFO/MQMR, respectively), and homozygous genotypes were manually excluded and using bcftools v1.21 \cite{garrison2012haplotype}.
-The accompanying coordinate-sorted BAM files were filtered for a minimum mapping quality (MAPQ) of 20 using samtools v1.20.
+Read quality was assessed using FASTQC v0.12.1 and multiqc v1.24.1~\cite{simon2010fastqc,ewels2016multiqc}.
+Raw reads were subsequently adapter- and quality-trimmed using fastp v0.23.4 with the following quality filtering parameters: \texttt{--trim\_poly\_x} \texttt{--length\_required 30}.
+The coordinate-sorted BAM files were filtered for a minimum mapping quality (MAPQ) of 20 using samtools v1.20.
+Using bcftools v1.21, we retained only heterozygous biallelic variants with a minimum read depth (FORMAT/DP) of 10 and a minimum primary and alternate allele mapping quality of 20 (INFO/MQM and INFO/MQMR, respectively)~\cite{garrison2012haplotype}.
+Multiallelic variants, multi-nucleotide polymorphisms (MNPs), and indels were excluded.